 This is what happened.

 I was at Walmart (because of course I was) with Boy Wonder, 11, and BooBoo, 6.
 Now, I’m no Walmart fool.
-I know when to shop there with my kids and when not to, mostly because I value my time and sanity.
+I know when to shop there with my kids and when to not, mostly because I value my time and sanity.
 We arrived at 7:30am on a weekday (my kids start school late so sometimes we make these pre-drop-off jaunts), and the store was practically empty.
-I spotted someone picking up a cake from the bakery, a few more here and there for feminine product/deodorant/diaper runs, but all in all, Walmart Supercenter was a ghost town.
+I spotted someone picking up a cake from the bakery, a few more here and there for feminine products/deodorant/diaper runs, but all in all, Walmart Supercenter was a ghost town.

 Good thing, because I needed a gift card and they had a giant gift card display.